sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.5.1 =
+* Fixed bug in plugin initialisation affecting PHP version older than 5.4.

 = 1.5.0 =
 * Added WhatsApp share button (displays on mobile devices only)
 * Can now add a simple hover effect (dim or brighten) to the buttons